JulienPeloton/s4cmb/README.rst

 ::

     s4cmbPATH=/path/to/the/package
-    export PYTHONPATH=$PYTHONPATH:$s4cmbPATH
+    export PYTHONPATH=$PYTHONPATH:$s4cmbPATH:$s4cmbPATH/instrument

-Alternatively if you do not want install the package on your computer, you can also use the dockerfile provided to create a docker image:
+Alternatively if you do not want install the package on your computer, you can also use the dockerfile provided to create a docker image (to come):

 ::